provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryValidateCreateMarketResponse"></a>

 ### QueryValidateCreateMarketResponse
-QueryValidateCreateMarketResponse is a response message for the QueryValidateCreateMarket endpoint.
+QueryValidateCreateMarketResponse is a response message for the ValidateCreateMarket query.

 | Field | Type | Label | Description |